avikivity/cpp-std-proposals/std-construct.md

 Imagine you have a range of size_t and you wish to return a vector of vectors, with the sizes given from the given range.
-Native code can look like:
+Naive code can look like:

 ```c++
     std::vector<std::vector<int>> result;